DaehwanKimLab/hisat-genotype/_pages/tutorial.md

 You can add the `--assembly` option to get HISAT-genotype to assemble the reads into alleles.

 ## Interpreting Output
+Output will be found by default in a folder called *hisatgenotype_out*.
 ### Typing Output
 ```bash
 Number of reads aligned: 1507